 The second group is repeats of very high intensity with near complete recoveries.
 Some examples of these include for a 3:45 1,500 runner, 500 in 68-69 with 6-8 minute recovery, 600 in 84-85 with 10-12 minutes of recovery, then 800 in 1:55-1:56.
 The purpose of these repetition runs is “adaptation of muscle metabolism, entrance of a high oxygen debt, increase the alkali reserve and of energy, adaptation to the products of a high hyperacidity (121).”

 5. Sprint Runs

-Again he divides this category into two different groups.
+Sprint training is just what it sounds like, sprinting.
+Sumser divided these into two categories: pure speed and speed endurance.
 The first group is for the development of pure speed.
 To do this he suggests performing sprints at max speeds with full recovery.
 The example given is 10×100 meters with a flying start in 10.8-11.0 seconds with a 3-4 minute recovery walk.
 The other type of sprint training is done for speed endurance, or the ability to maintain high speeds over a longer distance.
 This is accomplished by doing repeats at high speeds with shorter recoveries.
 An example given of this training is 10×50 meters at 7/8 speed with 50-60 meter jogs in between.